 Key management compensation

 Key management consists of the Company's directors and officers.
-In addition to management and consulting fees paid to these individuals, or companies controlled by these individuals, the Company provides non-cash benefits.
+In addition to management and consulting fees paid to these individuals, or companies controlled by these individuals, the Company provides stock options.
 Remuneration of key management includes the following: